uit-no-old/incoming/doc/installation.md

 If you don't want to be able to SSH directly into the containers from the outside (you probably don't want to be able to in a production setup later), you can still SSH into them, by going through the host on which the Docker containers run.
 You SSH to the host, and from there into the containers.
 To disable 'external' SSH logins, modify (empty) the port forwarding variables in the playbook.
 To be able to SSH 'internally' into the containers, you probably need a private key on the host, and corresponding public keys in the containers.
 Put private key file(s) into the [ansible/private\_keys](../ansible/private\_keys) and/or the [examples/ansible/private\_keys](../examples/ansible/private\_keys) directories.

 If you want an SSL enabled setup, just add SSL certificates to the [ansible/ssl-certs](../ansible/ssl-certs) directory, and your installation on the corresponding host will support HTTPS.
 In order for this to work, name your files like this: `<fqdn of host>-nginx.pem` for the certificate file (including possible intermediates), and `<fqdn of host>.key` for the key file. 'fqdn' means 'fully qualified domain name', for example 'my-example-installation.my-company.com'.
-Note: you might want to run `ansible <host> -m setup` and check the `ansible_fqdn` variable to make sure that Ansible figures out the fqdn correctly.
+Note: you might want to run `ansible <host> -i <your inventory file> -m setup` and check the `ansible_fqdn` variable to make sure that Ansible figures out the fqdn correctly.

 ### Notes on running the example setup

 To inspect running containers, log in to them using SSH.
 Incoming!! and example web apps write logs to /var/log/incoming\_example\_\[12\].log and /var/log/incoming in their respective containers.

-Note that if you stop and start either the Incoming!! or the web app example container manually, or if the Docker daemon is restarted for some reason, at least at the time of this writing the internal IP addresses of the containers change and the installation will break because the reverse proxy setup is suddenly wrong.
+Note that if you stop and start either the Incoming!! or the web app example container manually, or if the Docker daemon is restarted for some reason, at least at the time of this writing the internal IP addresses of the containers change and the installation will break because the reverse proxy setup is suddenly wrong (it will answer with "502 - Bad Gateway").
 This odd behavior might be fixed in Docker at some point.
 Until then, the easiest way to fix this problem is to just run the playbook again.
 (This is not a good solution for a production setup, but we're only doing examples here after all.)

-### Notes on hacking the setup
+### Notes on hacking all of this

 This is roughly what happens when an Incoming!! container is built automatically: first, the Incoming!! source files and some other stuff are copied over to the build host.
 Then, a Docker image is built there, using a [Dockerfile](../Dockerfile) we provide.
 During the build, Ansible is installed and executed *inside* the container (check [ansible/inside-docker.yml](../ansible/inside-docker.yml)).
 The inside-docker.yml playbook installs Go, builds the Incoming!! server, and installs your SSH keys.
 Then, the Docker image is exported into a tarball, which is downloaded to the Ansible control host, into the [ansible/docker\_images](../ansible/docker_images) directory.

-The example web apps container is made using the same process as the Incoming!! server container, but using a different in-comtainer playbook and of course a different project directory.
-The reverse proxy container is nothing but a Dockerfile, and configuration is done with config files that are later mapped into the container (check [ansible/roles/incoming\_and\_examples\_on\_one\_host/tasks](../ansible/roles/incoming_and_examples_on_one_host/tasks)).
+The example web apps container is made using the same process as the Incoming!! server container, but using a different in-container playbook and of course a different project directory.
+The reverse proxy container is defined by nothing but a Dockerfile, and configuration is later done with config files that are mapped into the container (check [ansible/roles/incoming\_and\_examples\_on\_one\_host/tasks](../ansible/roles/incoming_and_examples_on_one_host/tasks)).

 Deploying and running the containers then roughly works like this: copy the Docker image tarballs to the target host, load them into the Docker container there, then configure and start the containers.

-All the '.rsync-filter-\*' files are filter definitions that are passed in to rsync. '.rsync-filter' are filters that are always applied, '-incoming' are filters that are only applied when the Incoming!! container is built, and '-examples' are filters that are only applied when the example web apps container is built.
+All the '.rsync-filter-\*' files that are scattered throughout the source repository are filter definitions that are passed in to rsync. '.rsync-filter' are filters that are always applied, '-incoming' are filters that are only applied when the Incoming!! container is built, and '-examples' are filters that are only applied when the example web apps container is built.